tewhatuora/cinc-fhir-ig/input/pagecontent/index.md

 - Rheumatic Fever care plans - Group of links to rheumatic fever data specifications and models

-- Shared Care FHIR API - Links to general API guidance and developer information for the Te Whatu Ora Shared Care FHIR API
+- Shared Care FHIR API - Links to general API guidance and developer information for the *Te Whatu Ora Shared Care FHIR API*

+- Data Consent - Describes the measures *Te Whatu Ora Shared Care FHIR API* implements to protect FHIR resources from access based on the status of patient consent.

 - [Artifact Index](artifacts.html): A page with all artifacts (Logical Models, Profiles, Extensions, Terminology and others) defined in this guide.
 This page largely duplicates information in the Profiles and Extensions tab.